Flowminder/FlowKit/docs/source/developer/roadmap.md

 You are welcome to contribute to the FlowKit library.
 To get started:

 1. Check [Issues](https://github.com/Flowminder/FlowKit/issues) to see what we are working on right now.
-2. Express your interest in a paticular [issue](https://github.com/Flowminder/FlowKit/issues) by submitting a comment, or submit your own [issue](https://github.com/Flowminder/FlowKit/issues).
+2. Express your interest in a particular [issue](https://github.com/Flowminder/FlowKit/issues) by submitting a comment, or submit your own [issue](https://github.com/Flowminder/FlowKit/issues).
 3. We will get back to you about working together.

 #### Code contributions